zerevbrol/any-body-got-a-map/README.md

 All additional data is cited per visualization and includes information from [Queering the Map](https://www.queeringthemap.com/) and United States Bureau of Labor Statistics.

-This information was then compiled, processed, and interpreted into zine format using alienmelon's Electric Zine Maker, and hosted at University of Washington servers.
+This information was then compiled, processed, and interpreted into zine format using alienmelon's Electric Zine Maker, and hosted at University of Washington servers via aesop.

 ***